-Investigating the Invisible Color that Ancient People Couldn’t See
+Invisible Blue: The Color That Ancient People Could Not See

 We have all been told to be ‘careful what we wish for’ or that we ‘only see what we look for’ and maybe some of you have had past partners who claimed that you ‘took them for granted and made them invisible’.
-The most conservative of us might deem these types of phrases as subjective and belonging to self-help books but when we look back in to history, evidence confirms that humans are fully capable of making physical appearances invisible if we do not concentrate on them, even something as fundamental to reality as a color.
+The most conservative of us might deem these types of phrases as subjective and belonging to self-help books, but when we look back in to history evidence confirms that humans are fully capable of making physical appearances invisible if we do not concentrate on them, even something as fundamental to reality as a color.
+The color blue in particular…

 Before we move on, many of you will be drifting to the 2015 internet sensation “the dress.”
 Let’s get that out of the way.
 Hundreds of millions of viewers disagreed over whether the colored bands on the following dress were black and blue, or white and gold.
 This phenomenon revealed differences in human color perception and it is NOT the same thing as the claim that the color blue “never existed” in history.